maxencemayrand/graph-evolution/README.md

 ## Example

-See [this notebook](https://nbviewer.jupyter.org/github/maxencemayrand/graph-evolution/blob/master/nilpotent-orbits.ipynb) for an example where `graphevolution` is used to get a neat image of a partially ordered set that occurs naturally in Lie theory.
+See [this notebook](https://nbviewer.jupyter.org/github/maxencemayrand/graph-evolution/blob/master/nilpotent-orbits.ipynb) for an example where `graphevolution` is used to get a neat image of a partially ordered set that occurs naturally in combinatorics (and Lie theory).

 ## Usage